|

 However, it seems that some people take the cartoon interpretation too

 literally and believe it to mean working at more than normal pace.
 This is not the case.
-The road runner ethic says just two things; (1)
+The road runner ethic says just two things; (1) When there is work, complete it promptly.
+(2) When there is no work, find something else to do.
+Implementations

 get into trouble when there are reluctant road runners.
 Reluctant road runners are a management or

 leadership issue; it is not a worker issue.
-Another
+Another way of

-way of looking at this situation is through the terminology of activation and
+looking at this situation is through the terminology of activation and

 utilization (17).
 Activation at its

-most basic interpretation means working for the sake of appearing to be busy.
-Utilization means working only to create or
+most basic interpretation means working for the sake of appearing to be

-protect throughput.
-We saw previously
+to create or protect throughput.
+We

-that one of the synchronous manufacturing principles was: Resources
+saw previously that one of the synchronous manufacturing principles was: Resources must be utilized, not simply activated

-must be utilized, not simply activated (17).
-This is a re-verbalization of the need for
+(17).
+This is a re-verbalization of

-adequate subordination.
-If
+the need for adequate subordination.
+If there are

-see roadrunner.
-Don’t expect to get
+roadrunner.
+Don’t expect to get the

-the same results either.
+same results either.
 Implementing

 roadrunner while having another older and stronger counter measurement will